ericleeevans/cassandra-migration/README.md

 * The scope (e.g., "com.fooble.bar.data.users") of Cassandra objects manipulated by these CQL scripts.

 * The name of the "origin state" state that this scope is in before any CQL script is ever executed (i.e., before any of its Cassandra schema and data is created).
-E.g., if you use release numbers for the various states, you might specify "0.0.0" for the origin state; but you could use any String that would notbe a typical release name, e.g., "Null".
+E.g., if you use release numbers for the various states, you might specify "0.0.0" for the origin state; but you could use any String that would not be a typical release name, e.g., "Null".

 * A `ResourceTransitionFinder` instance that can find and open your CQL scripts.
-See the "Finding Transition Metadata" section of the [Asset Migration Utilities for Scala](https://github.com/ericleeevans/migration), which provides convenient tools to find your CQL scripts in the filesystem, as JAR resource files, or as OSGi bundle resource files.
+See the "Finding Transition Metadata" section of the [Asset Migration Utilities for Scala](https://github.com/ericleeevans/migration).
+That package provides convenient tools to find your scripts as files on the filesystem, or as resource files in your JAR, or even as resource files in your OSGi bundle.

+### Persisting the "Current State" of your Cassandra Database Scope

+In order to migrate its Cassandra database "scope" to a target state, a `CqlMigrator` needs to know which state that scope is currently in (i.e., what release level it is at).
+Then when it is done migrating that scope to the target state, it needs to store that state somewhere so that some future release can also determine the scope's starting state for migration.

-By default, the specified scope's "current state tracking data" will be stored in Cassandra, in the Session's keyspace - i.e., in the same keyspace as all of its other data.
+By default, `CqlMigrator` will store its specified scope's current state tracking data in Cassandra, in the Session's keyspace - i.e., in the same keyspace as all of its other data.
 The common case is to accept this default, and to make sure that none of your CQL scripts attempt to switch the Session's keyspace via the 'USE' statement.

 An _optional_ `alternateCurrentStateKeySpace` name may be given to specify a _different_ keyspace where the scope's current state tracking data should be stored, if for some reason you do not want this data stored in the Session's keyspace (for example, if some of your CQL scripts _do_ switch the Session's keyspace via 'USE' statements).